Bedroom Ideas: From Tween to Teen Room

 - We painted her walls white.
 It took two coats to cover that aqua even though the paint was a ‘one coat’ paint.
 We used Behr Marquee Simply White (a Benjamin Moore color).

 - We spray painted many things that we already had in our home.
-We used (Valspar Lacquer Black Spray Paint , Valspar Pink Burst High Gloss Spray Paint and Rust-oleum Metallic Gold.
+We used Valspar Lacquer Black Spray Paint, Valspar Pink Burst High Gloss Spray Paint, and Valspar Lacquer Black Spray Paint

 For what it’s worth, I’m not sure if it was because of the high humidity when we did our spray painting, but the Valspar kind of bubbled on the desk.

 We ended up sanding those spots and spray painting them with a primer and then re-coating them with the Valspar lacquer.
-We didn’t have any problems on the iron bed.
+We didn’t have any problems with the iron bed.

 - We spray painted her iron bed gloss black